Community Resolve people

 Community Resolve: Associate Companies

 1UPDesign, based in Birmingham, are a mobile and web development agency specialising in using the best in open source technology to provide simple, cost effective and appropriate solutions for academics, social researchers, cooperatives, charities and businesses across the UK and Europe.
 Their core focus is in socially responsible, useful implementations of technology which solve problems, improve quality of life and make a positive change.
 1Up Design has been working in partnership with Community Resolve for three years, pooling their experience and our ideas to build a technology to share skills and understandings to as wide an audience as possible at minimal cost.
-The result – our simple and flexible multi-lingual app – is now available to purchase and rework to make your own.
+The result – our simple and flexible multi-lingual app – is available to purchase and rework as your own.

 Inkr8 is an Amsterdam based outfit that has trained community facilitators with conflict skills for the last 20 years.
 Inkr8 founders Marieke Stenvers and Paul Jansen are focussed on working with local communities, skilling up people who want to form a bridges across social divides – young people to adults, new immigrants to established populations, new arrivals in local areas.
 Community Resolve originally met up with Inkr8 via Hen’s PhD looking at cross-sector collaboration dynamics.
 We are now working together on a Dutch training manual using the Community Resolve app.